GAM-team/GAM/docs/Classroom-Courses.md

 By default, only the numeric userId is displayed; use the `showuserprofile` option to get the user email address and name.
 You can only get profile information if the scope `https://www.googleapis.com/auth/classroom.profile.emails` is enabled for service account access; verify with `gam <UserTypeEntity> update serviceaccount`.

+Use the `countsonly` option to display the number of submissions in a course but not their details.

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.